Stories of Change: Tinker on Wheels, Sonbhadra (ToW 2483A)

 School Name: Birla Vidya Mandir, Myorpur

-Nandani, a student of Class 6, presented a creative idea under Entrepreneur India.
-She made a beautiful painting on a smooth surface prepared with soil and cement.
-Her artwork highlighted the fusion of natural and industrial materials, creating a unique texture and finish.
+Nandani, a student of Class 6, presented a creative idea after learning about entrepreneurship concepts.
+She created a beautiful painting on a smooth surface prepared using soil and cement, showcasing a unique fusion of natural and industrial materials that resulted in an interesting texture and finish.

 Project Title: Ideal Village Model